tamitakada/anagrams/README.md

 ## Known Issues
 - The result (You win/lose/tie) is printed with extra characters for some reason
-- Words that use letters that aren't part of the originally generated set are still given points
 - *****`main` branch does not work - please use `working` branch*****

 ## Instructions